snowdj/bradonomics.github.io/_posts/2014-02-01-baseline-report-january-2014.md

 ---
-layout: noimage
+layout: post
 title: January 2014 Expense Report for Chiang Mai Thailand
 headline: Baseline Report January 2014
-modified:
+sub-heading:
-excerpt: Living on $500 per month in Chiang Mai Thailand?
+description: Living on $500 per month in Chiang Mai Thailand?
 Yes, it's true.
-category: Baseline Report
+category: baseline report
-tags: [Chiang Mai, Personal Finance]
-image: Chiang-Mai-Spending-Graph-Jan-2014.jpg
-teaser: Chiang-Mai-Spending-Graph-Jan-2014.jpg
+featured-image:
+permalink:
 ---
 Last month I posted almost no information other than the numbers.
 A recap to understand what's going on behind these numbers is probably needed.

 Most of the time I've lived in Thailand I've been a university student so my living expenses have included tuition.
 That means I get a student VISA and have no need to do border runs.
 Over the the last five years I've averaged around $1,000 USD in expenses per month.
 It didn't matter if I was paying tuition or, in the year I took off, doing VISA runs every three months---my expenses were the same.